ovargas27/no_registration/README.md

-Identy User with their twitter or facebook account
+Identify User with their twitter or facebook account